yashdabhi1/BLACK-FRIDAY-SALES-PREDICTION/README.md

 Dataset Description

 This dataset comprises of sales transactions captured at a retail store.
 It’s a classic dataset to explore and expand your feature engineering skills and day to day understanding from multiple shopping experiences.
-This is a regression problem, the idea and dataset is taken from AnalyticsVidhya where the project is a part of a hackathon.
+This is a regression problem.

 There are two datasets provided Train and Test; I will be using Train dataset for training using train-test split and the test dataset will be used as an input (set of independent variables) to predict the output (dependent variable -Purchase Amount)